HOHMANN ORBITS

 ----------------------

-article.
-I count as completed flights those that actually made it
+them in future revisions of this article.
+I count as completed flights

-all the way to Mars, even if the overall mission bombed out.
-The fate
+those that actually made it all the way to Mars, even if the overall

-of missions that didn't make it to Mars is noted in the 'arrive' and
+mission bombed out.
+The fate of missions that didn't make it to Mars

-'time' columns in place of completion data.
+is noted for 'arrive' and 'time' in place of completion data.

 The 'depart' is for launch from Earth.
 Typicly the launch is a few

-calculated intercept for a probe which died in flight.
-Hence, the
+for a probe which died in flight.
+The arrival dates here may differ

-arrival dates here may differ slightly from those cited elsewhere.
+slightly from those cited elsewhere.

 flight depart opposition lead arrive time